Eiyeron/SFXR-Plus-Plus/README.md

 To Do
 -----

-- [ ] Put down the soure
+- [ X ] Put down the soure
 - [   ] Comment the source
 - [   ] Finish the I/O system
 - [   ] Clean and encapsulate the code to make it modular and easily usable.

 License
 -------